 - Donations of library materials policy

-- Food and noise policy
+- Food, noise and scent policy

 - Sponsored accounts for remote access to electronic resources

-- Rules on overdue and damaged materials
+- Policies on overdue and damaged materials

 - Open Access Policy